Biosias/uefi-mkconfig/README.md

 ## Initramfs auto-discovery

-Fo initramfs to be discovered, it needs to reside in the same directory as its corresponding kernel.
+For initramfs to be discovered, it needs to reside in the same directory as its corresponding kernel.

-Please don't put `initrd=` into kernel commands manually.
+Please don't insert `initrd=` into kernel commands manually.
 It will be discarded!

 ## SHIM compatibility